Alliance Air Flight 7412: Accident

 Following the aircraft's clearance for a circle, the flight crew attempted a turn to the left.
 At the time, the aircraft was flying above Patna's Secretariat Tower.
 During the left turn, the stick shaker activated, warning the crew on the impending stall condition.
 The aircraft continued to bank, losing its altitude and eventually grazed trees and a single-storied house in a government residential housing estate, crashing in a government residential colony behind Gardani Bagh Girls School at 07:34 a.m.

 Plumes of smoke immediately appeared from the last area where the aircraft was last seen.
 Patna ATC immediately activated the crash alarm and reported the crash of Flight 7412 to fire services.
 Authorities arrived at the crash site approximately 15 to 20 minutes after the accident.
 The accident sparked fire in the area due to the aircraft's 2,5 tonnes of fuel.
 The search and rescue operation was hampered by the narrow roads and large volumes of people.
 Airport officials and police were met with anger from locals due to the chaotic situation.
 Dozens of onlookers even tried to climb rescue vehicles to get a better view on the crash site.
 The situation finally came under some control after multiple jawans and military officers were deployed to the area.

 Two houses were destroyed while another house had damages on the roof.
 A total of seven people were found alive from the site, four of whom later succumbed due to their injuries.
 One passenger, a male teenager, managed to survive unscathed from the crash and was able to walk away from the wreckage.
 Those who survived the crash were seated at the aft fuselage.
 A total of 60 people, including 5 people on the ground, were killed in the crash.

 Investigation

-A board of inquiry was appointed by India's Ministry of Civil Aviation on 8 August, with Air Marshall Philip Rajkumar from Bangalore's Aeronautical Development Agency as the head of the board.
+A board of inquiry was appointed by India's Ministry of Civil Aviation on 8 August, with Air Marshal Philip Rajkumar from Bangalore's Aeronautical Development Agency as the head of the board.
 As the state of the aircraft's manufacturer, the United States sent representatives to India to assist the investigation of the crash.
 Those included representatives from Boeing, NTSB and the FAA.
 Public hearings were held and a total of 41 testimonies from witnesses of the crash were examined.